-- 9.31 Regulations governing hearings may be found on the www.legislation.gov.uk website.
+9.31 The Licensing Act 2003 (Hearings) Regulations 2005 governing hearings may be found on the www.legislation.gov.uk website.
 If the licensing authority decides that representations are relevant, it must hold a hearing to consider them.
-The need for a hearing can only be avoided with the agreement of the licensing authority, the applicant and all of the persons who made relevant representations.
+The need for a hearing can only be avoided with the agreement of the licensing authority, where the applicant and all of the persons who made relevant representations have given notice to the authority that they consider a hearing to be unnecessary.
+Where this is the case and the authority agrees that a hearing is unnecessary, it must forthwith give notice to the parties that the hearing has been dispensed with.
+Notwithstanding those regulatory provisions, in cases where the licensing authority believes that a hearing is still necessary, it is recommended that the authority should, as soon as possible, provide the parties with reasons in writing for the need to hold the hearing.
 In cases where only 'positive' representations are received, without qualifications, the licensing authority should consider whether a hearing is required.
 To this end, it may wish to notify the persons who made representations and give them the opportunity to withdraw those representations.
-This would need to be done in sufficient time before the hearing to ensure that parties were not put to unnecessary inconvenience. - 9.32 Responsible authorities should try to conclude any discussions with the applicant in good time before the hearing.
-If the application is amended at the last moment, the licensing committee should consider giving other persons time to address the revised application before the hearing commences. - 9.33 Regulations made under the 2003 Act require that representations must be withdrawn
+This would need to be done in sufficient time before the hearing to ensure that parties were not put to unnecessary inconvenience.